lgblgblgb/xemu/README.md

 ## Compilation on Linux / UNIX-like machine

 Note: I tested this on Linux only.
-You should have sdl2 _development_ libraries installed (at least version 2.0.2 is needed, at least 2.0.4 is recommended!), along with gcc, GNU make (probably BSD make won't work).
+You should have sdl2 _development_ libraries installed (at least version 2.0.4 is needed), along with gcc, GNU make (probably BSD make won't work).
 Then the only thing you need is saying: `make`

 You also need the ROM images to be able to use the emulator.
 For that purpose, download those yourself, or if it's OK to allow make to do the work, you can say: